 Though our twelve independent, nonprofit neighborhood Main Street programs, we revitalize communities by retaining and recruiting businesses, improving commercial properties and streetscapes, and attracting consumers.
 Leaders in these neighborhood organizations assist businesses and coordinate sustainable community-driven revitalization efforts in their neighborhoods.

 As a result of the DC Main Streets program, the District has seen an increase in new businesses and jobs.
 In addition, facade improvements and building rehabilitation projects have upgraded the image of the commercial corridors, while marketing and branding efforts have resulted in additional exposure and increased market share.

-DC Main Streets builds on the Main Street Four-Point Approach® that was developed by the National Trust's National Main Street Center in 1980 to assist commercial revitalization efforts nationwide.
-The approach consists of four elements (points) which work together to build a sustainable and complete community revitalization effort in the following areas:
+DC Main Streets builds on the Main Street Approach® that was developed by the National Main Street Center in 1980 to assist commercial revitalization efforts nationwide.
+The Approach consists of four points which work together to build a sustainable and complete community revitalization effort in the following areas:

 - Organization of commercial revitalization efforts (e.g., developing and sustaining financial and volunteer resources)

 - Promotion of neighborhood commercial districts (e.g., branding campaigns and special events) and individual businesses operating therein;